CMS Managed Care Rule Frequently Asked Questions

 General Questions

-• How does the Final Managed Care rule impact fee-for-service UPL programs and Medicaid GME programs?
+• How does the Managed Care Final Rule impact fee-for-service UPL programs and Medicaid GME programs?

-FFS/UPL programs and GME programs (whether based on FFS or managed care utilization) are not directly impacted by the provisions in the Final Managed Care Rule.
+FFS/UPL programs and GME programs (whether based on FFS or managed care utilization) are not directly impacted by the provisions in the Managed Care Final Rule.

 Submission and Approval Timeframes